Where to Start When You Inherit Mineral Rights

 Online access to county records varies a lot by state.

 Texas has TexasFile, which covers all 254 counties.
 Searches are free, and document downloads cost about a dollar per page.
-There's also CourthouseDirect, which has historical title plants and scanned records for close to 100 Texas counties.

 For other states, check the county clerk or recorder of deeds website for the county where the property is located.
 Some have online portals; others require a phone call or an in-person visit.
+The Mineral Rights Forum is a good place to ask about county-specific access.

 Check for Federal Mineral Rights